Skip to content

 Google phone number for business

-Google Voice may be a popular VoIP app, but getting a dedicated business number through Google — whether you’re a solopreneur or part of a team — can be a complex process that comes with many unclear conditions and roadblocks you might have already hit.
+Google Voice may be a popular VoIP app, but getting a dedicated business number through Google — whether you’re a solopreneur or part of a team — can be a complex process with many unclear conditions and roadblocks.

 How does Google Voice for business work differently than their free plan?

 Google Voice for business is a paid subscription designed for business use.
-The free plan, on the other hand, is a VoIP service meant for personal use and only available in the US.
+The free plan is a VoIP service for personal use that’s only available in the US.

 You’ll need Google’s business phone system to access professional features, such as phone menus, ring groups, and integrations with Google Meet and Google Calendar.
-Though the paid plans still have limitations, you’ll at least be able to improve your efficiency by taking advantage of these features.
+Though the paid plans still have limitations, you can at least improve your efficiency by taking advantage of these features.

-The process to get a Google phone number for business is a lot more complex than getting one for personal use.
+Getting a Google phone number for business is more complex than getting one for personal use.
 Business owners need to sign up and pay for two different services — Google Workspace and Google Voice — and navigate the many limitations of the Google Voice app.

-Read this four-step tutorial to learn how to get a new number with Google Voice, along with considerations you’ll need to make when choosing this VoIP service provider.
+Read this four-step tutorial to learn how to get a new number with Google Voice and what to focus on if you’re considering this VoIP service provider.

 1. Sign up for a Google Workspace account

-Google phone number for business: screenshot of Google Workspace
+Google phone number for business: Google Workspace's pricing plans

 Before you can set up Google Voice for business, you need a Google Workspace account.
 This is a paid subscription — which starts at $6 per user per month — that’s required for all Google Voice business users.
 It unlocks some of the Google suite’s business features, like team calendars and business emails, but you still need to pay separately for your Google Voice plan.